JensUweUlrich/ReadBouncer/README.md

 Basecaller used during adaptive sampling.
 For CPU base-calling use "DeepNano", use "Guppy" for GPU base-calling otherwise.
 Please note that you need to start the Guppy basecall server on a host machine with powerful GPUs that can keep up with the sequencing speed.
 ReadBouncer will connect to the server via its integrated the guppy basecall client.
 We recommend read Miles Benton's great [github repository](https://github.com/sirselim/jetson_nanopore_sequencing) on setting up adaptive sampling with NVIDIA AGX/NX.
 We further recommend testing adaptive sampling with a playback run before starting a real experiment.

 <b> [Basecaller] host </b><br>
-IP address of guppy basecall server.
+IP address of guppy basecall server or path to IPC channel.
 Only required for Guppy live base-calling.
 Please use Guppy only in Fast mode in order to keep up with the sequencing pace.
+Since version 6, Guppy by default uses IPC as communication channel, then you need to provide the ipc path (e.g. `ipc:///tmp/.guppy`) as host.
+However this only works if ReadBouncer and Guppy run on the same machine.
+If both tools run on different machines, you need to start Guppy with options ´--use_tcp´ and ´--allow_non_local´

 <b> [Basecaller] port </b><br>
 TCP/IP port of guppy basecall server.
 Only required for Guppy live base-calling.
 By default, MinKNOW starts a Guppy basecall server on port 5555.
 If you start a different instance on another port, you have to provide the port here.